zeepin/GCPs/English/GCP30_EN.md

 ```
 Then look at the function **ApproveInternal()** did:

-Here, the TokenID is added with an ap. prefix and then stored with the address to.
+Here, the TokenID is added with an `ap.` prefix and then stored with the address `to`.

 ```c
 void ApproveInternal(char *to, char *TokenID)